abroroo/til/Linux/how to get system report.md

-Some times when i run apps, my laptop used to get very slow in its processes and it would just make it uncomfortbale to run Activity Report on my mac.
+Sometimes, when I have several applications running on my laptop, it noticeably slows down, making it difficult to navigate.

-So here is a simple bash script that will output your CPU load, Memory and disc space usage.
+To help me manage this, I've developed a straightforward bash script that offers an overview of CPU load, memory usage, and disk space utilization on my Mac.

 ```bash
 #!/bin/bash